-When my son asked me why I don’t pack the yummy looking snacks his friends are eating in their lunches, I replied, “Honey, Mommy doesn’t want to poison you.”
-As dramatic of a reply as this may seem, it's my way of teaching him the truth about food choices.
-I further explained that many of those snack foods contain artificial dyes which are made from chemicals to make the foods look colorful and appealing.
+I want to teach my kids the truth about food choices.
+I explain that many of the snacks they see contain artificial dyes which are made from chemicals to make the foods look colorful and appealing.

 I didn’t always have this rule against eating food dyes, and I admit we don’t follow it 100% of the time.
 My most interesting finding through this process has been the reaction of my kids, who, after being taught the facts are asking questions about their own food to make their own choices.
 It is never too late to implement a change for the good.